This event has been cancelled due to the ongoing impact of the Coronavirus outbreak.

 We thank all customers for their ongoing patience and support during this time.
+For more information, please visit our Coronavirus FAQs page.

 Winner of the Horizon Award at the BBC Radio 2 Folk Awards 2019 – Brìghde Chaimbeul is one of Scotland’s fastest rising stars.
 Her style is rooted in her indigenous language and culture but draws inspiration from a variety of piping traditions such as from Cape Breton, Eastern Europe and Ireland.